robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 ### What are different ways to test web services?
 ### What are the best practices to design a resource representation?
 ### What is the purpose of HTTP Status Code?
+### What are the primary security issues of web services?
+### What are the core components of an HTTP Response?
 ## Design Patterns
 ### Inversion of Control
 #### What is inversion of control, and how does it improve the design of code?